sartaj/semantic-design-systems/README.md

 * These patterns can be leveled by numbers according to complexity.
 * The amount of levels speaks to the relationship and delta between different complex patterns.
-* The delta of complexity between different should be similar. (i.e. level-1 to level-2 complexity difference should be similar to level-4 to level-5)
+* The delta of complexity between different levels should be similar. (i.e. level-1 to level-2 complexity difference should be similar to level-4 to level-5)

 ## Optional